Ingole712521/HashNode_Blog/cmdahhrcq000202l2g7vleibq.md

 This project is a great example of combining modern web technologies to create interactive, gesture-based experiences.
 By leveraging MediaPipe for hand tracking and keeping the code modular, you can build powerful and maintainable web apps.

-**Try it out, experiment with new gestures, or add your own creative twists!**

 ---

 ### Source Code

 Github Link:- [https://github.com/Ingole712521/HandTracking.git](https://github.com/Ingole712521/HandTracking.git)

 **Happy coding!
 If you have questions or want to see more features, let me know in the comments.**

 **Connect with us:**

 * Hashnode: [https://hashnode.com/@Nehal71](https://hashnode.com/@Nehal71)